-- anesthesia,
+- anesthesia.

 - antibiotics and other drugs chemotherapy and radiation therapy,

+- general nursing services,

-- · hemodialysis,
+- hemodialysis,

-- · lab tests,
+- lab tests,

 - oxygen,

+- regular and special diets,

 - · surgical supplies and

 - X-rays.

 Please note: Anesthesia for dental services are covered in accord with HMSA's medical policy on "Deep Sedation and General Anesthesia for Dental Services" which can be found at www.hmsa.com.
 The medical policy provides detailed coverage criteria for when services meet HMSA's payment determination criteria.